qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 + mission profile
 + temperature assumptions
 + manufacturing year
-+ default library data
-+ lambda data
++ lambda / failure-rate data
-+ transistor-count model
 + package and environmental assumptions
 ```

-If those assumptions are not visible, the Base FIT Rate is difficult to review, compare, reproduce, or reuse in FMEDA.
+If these assumptions are not visible, the Base FIT Rate is difficult to review, compare, or reuse in FMEDA.

 D03 therefore focuses on: